cbourke/ComputerScienceI/documents/syllabus.md

 ### Continuation of Instruction

-If in-person classes are canceled by the University during a lecture day, lecture will still be livestreamed.
+If in-person classes are canceled by the University during a lecture day, lecture may still be livestreamed.
 If in-person classes are canceled by the University during a lab/hack day, in-person attendance will not be required, help will be made available via zoom and you will still be expected to complete the work remotely.